-Even if there is a lot to be done in terms of planning, creating a coding class is still a good idea, once well sorted.
+Even if there is a lot to be done in terms of planning, creating a coding for kids class is still a good idea, once well sorted.
 Young children are being introduced to technology from an early age to the point where it’s become second nature.
 Yet, not many of them know how it actually works and what happens beyond the screen.
 This puts them in a technology literacy paradox.

 If children are the future, it should be important for them to understand how technology works in order to further develop it and appreciate the science behind it.
 This brings up the argument of teaching literacy all together rather than classes specifically for coding.
 After all, it’s expected that 1.2 million new jobs will be created in STEM, and other job sectors like media and economics are embracing technology in new ways too.